 TRANSFERS OF OWNERSHIP

-When purchasing a horse please ensure that you obtain a Transfer of Ownership form signed by the last registered owner (the last owner shown on the Registration Certificate).
+When purchasing a horse please ensure that you obtain the following documents.
 Purchasers are advised not to pay out money until they have:

-These documents should be sent to the Registration Office with the correct fee to allow the Transfer of Ownership to be completed.
+These documents should be sent to the Registration Office once you have completed the transfer of Ownership on the registration website with the correct fee to allow the Transfer of Ownership to be completed.
 It is now law that any transfer of ownership must be completed within 30 days of purchase.
+The AHS will enter the update onto the government Central Equine Database to comply with Law

 Please Note: It is ILLEGAL to sell a horse without a passport.